Team Planning with the On- and Off-Boarding Simulation¶

 Access the Off-Boarding Simulation¶

-The off-boarding simulation is accessible under Simulations -> Off-Boarding, as shown in Fig. 103.
+The off-boarding simulation is accessible from each analysis view in a separate module, as shown in Fig. 109.

 Detect Off-Boarding risks¶